Cotality

-Cotality (CoreLogic Inc., doing business as Cotality) is an Irvine, CA-based information services provider of financial, property, and consumer information, analytics, and business intelligence.
+Cotality (CoreLogic Inc., doing business as Cotality) is an American-based information services provider of financial, property, and consumer information, analytics, and business intelligence.
 The company analyzes information assets and data to provide clients with analytics and customized data services.
 The company also develops proprietary research, and tracks current and historical trends in a number of categories, including consumer credit, international markets, real estate, fraud, regulatory compliance, natural hazards, and disaster projections.
 The company reported a full 2020 revenue of $1.6 billion.
 As of 2021, CoreLogic is a Fortune 1000 company.

+In 2025, CoreLogic rebranded and changed its name to Cotality.